reprun

 Description

-After completing Run 2, reprun will report all lines where there are mismatches in any of these values between Run 1 and Run 2.
-Lines where changes lead to mismatches will be highlighted, and an indicator for potentially “cascading” mismatches (those caused by previous changes) will be shown by a vertical line and the absence of the change flag.
-In general, this structure means that problems should be, to a first approximation, approached top-to-bottom, as solving an earlier issue will often resolve later ones (since later changes may not be the ones causing the mismatches).
-In addition, we have set things up so that problems should also in general be approached from left-to-right in this table.
-RNG states are responsible for most errors; then unstable sorts; and data mismatches are typically symptoms of these reproducibility failures, rather than causes in and of themselves.
+After completing Run 2, reprun will report all lines where there are mismatches between Run 1 and Run 2 in any of these values.
+Lines where changes lead to mismatches will be highlighted.
+Problems should be approached top-to-bottom, as solving earlier issues will often resolve later ones.
+Additionally, addressing issues from left-to-right in the table is effective.
+RNG states are responsible for most errors, followed by unstable sorts, while data mismatches are typically symptoms of these reproducibility failures rather than causes in and of themselves.

 Options